mori-b/aioconnectors/README.md

 ## FEATURES

 aioconnectors is an easy to set up broker that works on Unix like systems.
 Requirements are : Python >= 3.6, and openssl installed.
-It is built on the client/server model but both peers can push messages, it provides optional authentication and encryption, transfer of messages (string and binary) and of files, persistence in case of connection loss.
-It is asynchronous, provides the option to wait for response, and to wait for ack.
+It is built on the client/server model but both peers can push messages.
+It provides optional authentication and encryption, transfer of messages (string and binary) and of files, persistence in case of connection loss.
+It is asynchronous, provides the option to wait asynchronously for response, or to wait for ack.
 It comes with a command line tool that enables to easily run a connector, and manage it.
 It provides a simple programmatic API, with functionalities like starting/stopping a connector, sending a message, or receiving messages.